chrishah/MITObim/README.md

 TUTORIAL II - direct reconstruction without prior mapping assembly using the --quick option
 -------------------------------------------------------------------------------------------
 This TUTORIAL illustrates the quick strategy that I usually use in a first test.
-It bypasses the intial mapping assembly required in TUTORIAL I, i.e. you only need a reference in fasta format and you reads.
+It bypasses the intial mapping assembly required in TUTORIAL I, i.e. you only need a reference in fasta format and your reads.
 To finish a mitochondrial genome it usually takes more iterations than TUTORIAL I above because the initial mapping assembly is less thorough.
 The **big** advantage is that the whole process can be run on a standard Desktop computer due to the substantial reduction in the number of reads to be dealt with already in the first iteration.
 Run the MITObim.pl script with the `--quick option`, providing a reference in fasta format (*approximate runtime: 4 min*):

 	-bash-4.1$ mkdir tutorial2